 - Connecting you with other learning resources

 Appointments are about 50 minutes long.
-All advising appointments are confidential, and no information will be shared unless the student gives specific permission to do so.
+All advising appointments are free and confidential.
+No information will be shared unless the student gives specific permission to do so.
 Referrals are not required.

 To book an appointment

 Students can book an appointment at any time using our online booking system.

 If you have questions about the online booking system, please see our frequently asked questions (under the FAQ tab).
 You may also email firstname.lastname@example.org, call 613-533-6315, or visit the Student Academic Success Services reception desk on the main floor of Stauffer Library, between 8:30 a.m. and 4:30 p.m., Monday to Friday.
 (Note that our front desk is usually closed for lunch from 12:00 – 1:00 p.m.)
 Appointments are available Monday to Friday, 9am-4pm.

 Wait time for an advising appointment may be 1-3 weeks, or longer during mid-term and final exams.

 In order to maximize your opportunity to meet with a Learning Strategies Advisor and allow you time to practice new strategies, students are welcome to book up to one appointment per week and two per month with the same Advisor.
 In exceptional circumstances, the Advisor may adjust this policy.

 How to prepare for an advising appointment